marcpages2020/GenesisEngine/README.md

  ### Importing Options
 There are plenty of importing options specially for textures.
 When the file is dropped onto the engine an importing window will pop up to select the desired options.
 The only model format supported is fbx so if a warning or error message is displayed saying that a file from a different format can't be imported, this is the reason.

+### Camera Culling
+ - The camera in the center of the screen is the main camera.
+Move it to see how camera culling is applied to objects.
+In the menu bar editor camera culling can be applied to see all objects in scene.

+### Things to take into account
+ - At the end of the inspector window there is a ab called Resources.
+In this tab it is shown all the resources which are currently loaded into memory.
+If numbers seem to not match for textures take into account that assets window icon textures and preview textures are included in the list.

  ## Additional functionality

  ### First Assignment